Creators Interview

 This series of articles will talk about how the creators at BNS apply things and experiences they like to game development.

-Episode four of this series features a talk with Yohei Hase, a technical director in the AI Tech Unit’s Game AI Section, which is part of the Tech Studio’s Network System Department.
+This episode features Yohei Hase, a technical director in the AI Tech Unit’s Game AI Section, which is part of the Tech Studio’s Network System Department.

 He develops AI technology for video games, and we hear he learned AI through self-study after joining the company.
 We got the chance to ask him about his thoughts on improving the games he works on and the kind of things he values in his work.